 If you want something that tastes like the candy you’d buy at the store, make homemade Butterfingers.

-These crispy, peanut buttery candy bars are made with just 5 all-natural ingredients and taste ridiculously authentic.
+While popular recipes call for melted candy corn, these homemade candy bars are made with just 5 all-natural ingredients.
+They taste ridiculously authentic!

 Sweet potatoes come in two colors that are perfect for Halloween– orange and purple!
 (The purple potatoes I find are called Stokes Purple potatoes.)